alirezamirsepassi/lmao/README.md

 ```

-## Any snakes in the grass?
+## P.S.
-Yes.
 It currently does not catch deny-callbacks from the magento application.
 You'll need to catch those yourself.